mayank-nebula/LG-Chatbot/README.md

-Hey Eddie, 3 important things for the Production:
-1. The SSL certificate is causing issue, I think just like the first time it is incomplete.
-APIs are working fine.
-I can access http server internally, but https server internally throws error.
+SSL Certificate Issue: The SSL certificate is incomplete, similar to the first instance.
+APIs are functioning, and the HTTP server is accessible internally, but the HTTPS server is throwing errors internally.
+This needs to be addressed.

-2. User Permissions are not set for us, I can only see Manik’s user permission.
-Unless we are given permissions we cannot test the final application.
+User Permissions: Permissions are not set for our team.
+Currently, only Manik's permissions are visible.
+We cannot proceed with testing the final application until the correct permissions are applied.

-3. For the missing files permission, I need to manually set the metadata for those files, otherwise they will be re-ingested in the nightly cycle.
-Unless the permissions are set in the final deliverables list, I cannot proceed further.
+Missing Files Permission: Metadata for the missing files must be manually set to prevent them from being re-ingested in the nightly cycle.
+Without proper permissions in the final deliverables list, this process cannot move forward.